 A selection of routes, from left to right as one faces the crag from the trail:

-•For Short People Only (5.4)—Brendan led this one, too, and I have now led it twice myself.
+• For Short People Only (5.4)—Brendan led this one, too, and I have now led it twice myself.
 It is about ten feet right of A Flake Called Lee.
 The crux is really the opening move, which involves an overhanging block.
 We actually thought this route was harder than Lee simply because of the opening move.
 Good chimney technique helps a direct start; you can also skirt the overhang via a horizontal crack to its right.
+Some descriptions put this route anywhere from 5.3-5.5.
+It depends on how you negotiate the overhang.

 This page's image gallery has pictures of some of the other routes.